2023 Best Value Allied Health Professions Associate Degree Schools in West Virginia

 Read full report on Allied Health Professions at West Virginia University at Parkersburg

-Blue Ridge Community and Technical College not only placed well in our value ranking, but it is also #5 on our Best Allied Health Professions Associate Degree Trade Schools in West Virginia list.
+Blue Ridge Community and Technical College also took the #5 spot in our Best Allied Health Professions Associate Degree Trade Schools in West Virginia rankings.

-Pierpont Community and Technical College ranked #6 on this year’s Best Value Allied Health Professions Associate Degree Schools in West Virginia list.
+Pierpont Community and Technical College landed the #6 spot in the 2023 rankings for the best value associate degree allied health professions programs.
 Pierpont Community and Technical College is a small public school located in the town of Fairmont.

 Full Allied Health Professions at Pierpont Community and Technical College Report

-Southern West Virginia Community and Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #7 on the list.
-Located in the distant town of Mount Gay, Southern is a public college with a small student population.
+Southern West Virginia Community and Technical College landed the #7 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+Located in the town of Mount Gay, Southern is a public college with a small student population.

-In-state tuition fees for undergraduate students at Southern are $4,084 per year.
+The average tuition and fees for an in-state undergraduate at Southern are $4,359 a year.

-Bluefield State College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #8 on the list.
-Bluefield State College is a small public school located in the town of Bluefield.
+With a ranking of #8, Bluefield State College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+Bluefield State College is a small public school located in the distant town of Bluefield.

-The average tuition and fees for an in-state undergraduate at Bluefield State College are $8,434 a year.
-On average, allied health graduates from Bluefield State College take out $19,596 in student loans while working on their Associate Degree.
+In-state tuition fees for undergraduate students at Bluefield State College are $9,840 per year.
+Allied Health majors at Bluefield State College take out an average of $14,305 in student loans while working on their Associate Degree.

 Read full report on Allied Health Professions at Bluefield State College

-New River Community and Technical College came in at #9 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in West Virginia ranking.
+New River Community and Technical College ranked #9 on this year’s Best Value Allied Health Professions Associate Degree Schools in West Virginia list.
 Located in the small suburb of Beaver, New River Community and Technical College is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at UC are $21,450 a year.
-The average amount in student loans that allied health majors at UC take out while working on their Associate Degree is $17,145.
+The average tuition and fees for an in-state undergraduate at UC are $21,500 a year.
+On average, allied health graduates from UC take out $11,016 in student loans while working on their Associate Degree.

-UC not only placed well in our value ranking, but it is also #1 on our Best Allied Health Professions Associate Degree Trade Schools in West Virginia list.
+UC also made our Best Allied Health Professions Associate Degree Trade Schools in West Virginia list, coming in at #1.

 Read full report on Allied Health Professions at University of Charleston